srcspider/nightdragon/README.md

 while the serial identifies the target version to which the channel of the schematic will be at after it is applied.

-A channel+nominator looks like this `default:demo-init`.
+A channel+nominator looks like this `our-demo:base`.
 The channel serves to isolate the migration operations.
 Different channels can have the same serial mean different things, but the same channel needs serials to mean a clearly defined point in the codebases lifecycle, except for jump serials.
 The nominator specifies the rest of the class.
-Semicolons and dashes are converted to spaces and the Schematic_ prefix is added to obtain the class.
-Thus, the class for our earlier example would be `Schamtic_Default_Demo_Init`.
+Semicolons and dashes are converted to spaces and the `Schematic_` prefix is added to obtain the class.
+Thus, the class for our earlier example would be `Schamtic_Our_Demo_Base`.

-Since the class mapping can go deep, you can use the command `db:schematic -n yournamespace -s default:demo-init` to have it created for you.
+Since the class mapping can go deep, you can use the command `make:schematic -n yournamespace -s our-demo:base` to have it created for you.

 All Schematic class files may define (at most) 4 operations: up, down, move, build. `up` is where code for creating database structures should be placed,